mnogom/dropit/README.md

 optional arguments:
   -h, --help   show this help message and exit
-  -f, --force  force update file (remove from dropbox if already exists and upload)
+  -f, --force  force update file (remove from dropbox if already exists and upload) -s, --share  get url for file from Dropbox.
+Be careful.
+File would be visible for everyone
 ```

 2. From python